 Visualization: district spending adequacy profiles

-This tool allows users to display and visualize K-12 spending adequacy for over 12,000 individual U.S. school districts in each year between 2009 and 2019.
+This tool allows users to display and visualize K-12 spending adequacy for over 12,000 individual U.S. school districts in each year between 2009 and 2019 (updated estimates, including 2020 results, will be released in early 2023).
 Choose a district by selecting a state, district, and year, and then pressing the “apply” button.
 The visualization is separated into four tabs (click on a tab in the visualization to display):

 - Spending adequacy: compare actual spending per-pupil in the selected district/year with the spending level required (i.e., adequate) to achieve national average test scores.